Climate strategy

 Climate-related risks

 The transition to a low-carbon economy will also result in risks.
 The risks are associated with changes in the regulatory environment, new technology, changing customer behaviour, and increased climate-related stakeholder concern.
 Companies that Sampo Group insures may be exposed to litigation under new regulation related to climate change, which can lead to increased claims costs in liability insurance.
 New battery-driven technology, where batteries are stored overnight in private homes, offices, and production facilities, as well as more solar panels on roofs, environmentally friendly materials for insulation, and more wood used in construction instead of concrete all lead to increased fire hazards.
 New untested materials, which are rushed to the market due to a surge in demand for green products, can also result in risks that are difficult to foresee and price.
-Increased concern from stakeholders (e.g. from investors, customers, and reinsurers) can lead to increased costs for due diligence and a need to discontinue business relationships with certain suppliers and clients.
+Increased concern from stakeholders, such as investors, customers, and reinsurers, can lead to increased costs for due diligence and a need to discontinue business relationships with certain suppliers and clients.

 Climate-related opportunities